-The European Gypsy Moth is a major forest pest concern because the caterpillar, or larva stage of the insect, eats the leaves of trees, defoliating them which makes them more susceptible to disease and damage from other insects, like tent caterpillars.
+European Gypsy Moth is an insect native to Europe and Asia that has been severely weakening trees across North America.
+It is a major forest pest concern because the caterpillar, or larva, stage of the insect eats the leaves of trees, defoliating them, which makes the trees more susceptible to disease and damage from other insects, like tent caterpillars.
 Continued defoliation of trees can lead to their decline and eventual death.

 A single gypsy moth caterpillar can eat an average of one square metre of leaves.